oikos-cash/oikos-docs-bsc/content/contracts/SelfDestructible.md

 ### `selfDestructBeneficiary`

-The address where any lingering eth in this contract will be sent.
+The address where any lingering bnb in this contract will be sent.

 **Type:** `address public`